 More broadly, he points out the irony, if not dilemma, of a world-class institution “with an impressive collection of buildings and plenty of developable land” that is unable to attract the professional class without displacing a historically black community.

-In short, social progress is not as linear as medical advances.
+In short, social progress is not as linear as scientific advances.

-The role of the complex on Broadway harkens back to the words of the founder himself, who uttered some 150 years ago: “I have a mission, and under its influence I have accumulated great wealth – but not happiness.”
+The conundrum that now faces the medical complex on Broadway harkens back to the words of the founder himself, who uttered some 150 years ago: “I have a mission, and under its influence I have accumulated great wealth – but not happiness.”